As a real estate investor, you have to make low offers and lots of them.

 In most cases, the idea of “ghosting” someone is an immature, unprofessional way to handle a question or objection; whether it's in a business or personal context… but I'll be honest with you, there are some situations where the best response is no response.

 For instance, when I'm sending out thousands of mail pieces at a time, I always expect responses from people I'm not going to work with… either because they want something I can't deliver, or they're just mean and rude.

 If someone has demonstrated there will be no alignment between my abilities and their expectations; I have no problem simply ignoring their messages because neither they nor I will benefit from continuing the conversation.

 This is where a buying website, services like PatLive, or an automated phone system with a good voicemail greeting can be particularly useful because it adds a degree of separation between myself and the people who try to call me.

 These systems make it easy for me to figure out who each caller is and decide which people I want to respond to.
 I'm not obligated or forced into a conversation with someone I shouldn't be talking to in the first place.

 At the end of the day, if a seller isn't going to accept your offer (however much or little it is), you aren't obligated to give them an explanation or justify your numbers.

 Granted, you'll probably walk away from some opportunities if you aren't willing to have these conversations and make a compelling case for why your offer is worth their consideration, but even so, there's no law saying you NEED to haggle with a seller.

-Nobody is entitled to know the inner workings of your business, what your plan is with the property or how much you think you can make from it.
-It’s up to you to pick your battles and decide which properties are worth negotiating over.
+Nobody is entitled to know the inner workings of your business, your plan with the property or how much you think you can make from it.
+It's up to you to pick your battles and decide which properties are worth negotiating over.